Available Intakes

 - to be able to work at heights

-- very good muscular coordination, agility and balance
+- good muscular coordination, agility and balance

-- an inclination to work cooperatively with others
+- ability to work cooperatively with others

-- a commitment to safe work habits
+- commitment to safe work habits

 Credentials